nokia/vscode-workflow-manager/README.md

 * Validate the format (requires RedHat's YAML extension).
 * Retrieve the status from the latest execution.
 * Access WFM with the right pointers to workflows and executions.
-* Do all above mentioned actions on a local repository (local folder, git).
+* Do all abovementioned actions on a local repository (local folder, git).
+* Switch between different NSP endpoints and access different WFM instances.

 ## Requirements
 This package uses YAML, FETCH, vscode-URI and base-64 packages.
 For FETCH, it is importan to install 2.6.6 version.
 See other requirements in package.json.